arjungongley/vanam-fr/readme.md

 - Node.js and npm installed
 - Basic knowledge of HTML, CSS, and JavaScript
 - Understanding of Tailwind CSS
+- PHP 7.4+ for contact form functionality
+- Composer for PHP dependencies
+- Understanding of Tailwind CSS

 ### Creating New Pages